ttbrunner/alphasheep/doc/observations.md

 - **Interpretation**: Overparametrizing the network greatly helps (in this case).
 - **Interpretation**: Better performance correlates with less "constant q-vectors".
 - **Idea**: Is it really overparametrized?
 How far can we go?
 How large is too large?

+---
+Commit #12480153b371c7d64721b37c23c7b98fc20435d7

+Now training against RuleBasedAgent.
+However, performance is still evaluated against RandomCardAgent.

+Observation:
+- Worse instead of better.
+Agent doesn't improve beyond 1.20.
+- Apparently, it learns a completely static policy, with most trumps ranked at the top.
+- The "constant q-vector" problem is back with a vengeance.
+- **Interpretation**: This seems to happen whenever the agent couldn't learn a good way to react to a situation / doesn't know what to do.

+Discussion:
+- Currently, static policies are just *too* good.
+Since invalid actions are automatically discarded, a static policy actually generates fitting actions for various situations.
+Not necessarily the best ones, but often kind of OK.
+- It seems the agent learned a static policy that maximizes the expected future reward, and can actually achieve a respectable performance with it (1.20)!
+- **Idea**: Extract the policy (q-vector), create a StaticPolicyAgent, and evaluate it.
+Is its performance similarly high?

+Next steps:
+- Verify our assumption with a StaticPolicyAgent
+- Change evaluation to also evaluate against RuleBasedAgent (this will yield new numbers)
+- Introduce infinite negative reward for invalid actions (or a feedback loop of -1): this should force the agent away from static policies.